During the second week of September, help reduce landfill waste and find yourself some free goods!

 Residents are invited to cruise the streets in search items that they can use and can take anything that is labeled 'free'.
-Environment Lethbridge has set up a few options for using interactive technology to find things; check out their interactive Google Map where you can 'pin' your items, there's a Facebook event page where you are invited to post your comments and create conversation about the event AND use #lethreuse to stay informed.
+Check out Environment Lethbridge's webpage for other ways to find things including their interactive Google Map where you can 'pin' your items and a Facebook event page where you are invited to post your comments and create conversation about the event AND use #lethreuse to stay informed.

 What should I give away?

 Set out items in the front area of your house that are usable but unwanted.
 This is a great opportunity to clear out all those dusty items that are cluttering your storage spaces.
 Here are some examples of appropriate items to give away:

 - Books, CDs, DVDs, records